 Documents with Blank Spaces

 If a document that you’re supposed to sign has any blank spaces, do not sign it.
-A predator lender may add in additional information after you sign.
+A predator lender may add additional information after you sign.
 This could lead to serious financial issues down the line.

-Dealing With Predatory Loan Debt
+How To Deal With Dealing With Predatory Loan Debt

 Every year, hundreds of thousands of Canadians all across the country, fall victim to predatory lending practices.
 It’s an unfortunate fact, but there way several ways to deal with the debt that arises from predatory loans.